mcfitzgerald/ontology-project/README.md

 This project represents a complete end-to-end pipeline that transforms raw manufacturing data into actionable business insights through the power of semantic ontologies and conversational AI.
 At its core, it demonstrates how traditional operational data can be elevated beyond simple reporting into a discovery engine that uncovers hidden optimization opportunities worth millions in potential savings.

-## 🎯 Key Achievement

-The system discovered **$9.36M in optimization opportunities** by following a discovery-driven methodology - finding that LINE2-PCK's jam events were causing massive production losses that weren't visible in traditional reports.

 ## 📋 Table of Contents

 - [Overview](#overview)